jfallmann/MONSDA/docs/source/tutorial.rst

     monsda -j 4 -c ${CONDA_PREFIX}/share/MONSDA/configs/tutorial_quick.json --directory ${PWD}

-Will start the run in the current directory and generate a "FASTQ" sub-directory containing the downloaded sample, a "GENOME/INDICES" directory containing the built index and a "MAPPING" directory containing the mapped files.
-Furthermore, **MONSDA** will create a "LOG" directory containing it's own log, as well as logs of all executed jobs.
+Will start the run in the current directory and generate a "FASTQ" sub-directory containing the downloaded sample, a "GENOME/Ecoli/INDICES" directory containing the built index and a "MAPPING" directory containing the mapped files.
+Furthermore, **MONSDA** will create a "LOG" directory containing it's own log, as well as logs of all executed jobs and a "JOBS" directory containing the 'monsda.commands' file, which contains all command-line calls that **MONSDA** runs.
-A successful run will show the message 'Workflow finished, no error'
+A successful run will show the message 'Workflow finished, no error' at the end.

 A more complex run